G7 divides to G6 plus Trump over trade war threat - Journal du Cameroun

 With unmistakable symbolism, the fractious Western democracies were meeting on the same day that China’s President Xi Jinping welcomed his Russian counterpart Vladimir Putin to Beijing.

-Three decades after the end of the Cold War, the G7 nations are split over trade, climate and multilateral engagements such as the Iran nuclear deal.

-And at the same time, the US president seems more at home with autocrats than with Washington’s traditional allies.
+And at the same time as western nations are at loggerheads, the US president seems more at home with autocrats than with Washington’s traditional allies.

-The “America First” president’s broadside before leaving Washington reinforced predictions that the Quebec G7 would be the first such summit to end without an agreed joint statement.

-Host Canada and its European allies are striving to hold together a united front to oppose Trump’s tariffs on aluminum, steel, cars and other exports, but global stock markets are rattled.

 – Flag burning –